devklick/evardoc/README.md

 # What it is

-A CLI that builds a template of your environment variables file(s) so (excluding the variable values) they can be documented committed to source control to aid other developers working on the codebase.
-Additionally, it can format your environment file(s) to apply a consistent format.
+A CLI that builds a template of your environment variables file(s) (excluding the variable values) so they can be documented and committed to source control to help other developers working on the codebase.
+Additionally, it can format your environment file(s) to apply a consistent, opinionated format.

 # Supports the following documentation
 - `description` - A description that explains the what the environment variable is